 Communications Procedures

 The Board shall make all reasonable efforts to communicate to Association members issues of relevance to the Association using communications vehicles deemed to be most effective.
-These vehicles may include, but are not limited to: the QTCNA website, email, social networking tools (such as Facebook and Twitter), flyers, and posters.
+These vehicles may include, but are not limited to: the QTCNA website, email, social media, and print materials (flyers, posters).

 Every effort shall be made to protect the personal information of Association members and other individuals.